felixindrawan/spatial-laser-test/frontend/README.md

 ### Executing program

 * Ensure the backend service is running (See [/backend](../backend))
-* Start the app in the development mode with the code below in the terminal.
-This w
+* Run the app with the code below
 ```
 npm start
 ```